-Telling a story that paints ‘collapse’ as a universal enemy can unite a society, but it also disempowers them, lowers them into a reactionary mindset where they may well acquiesce to disastrous policies that don’t really serve their interests.
-When a building begins to collapse, there isn’t much anyone can do about it but get out of the way.
+Telling a story that paints ‘collapse’ as a universal enemy can unite a society.
+But it also disempowers people, lowers them into a reactionary mindset where they may well acquiesce to disastrous policies that do not really serve their interests.
+When a building begins to collapse, there is not much anyone can do about it but get out of the way.
 The collapse, once set in motion, happens too quickly, is too unpredictable and gathers too much momentum to allow for an effective intervention.
-If people believe their economy will ‘collapse’ unless government agency X enacts drastic policy Y, they may willingly absolve themselves of the capacity to intervene in defense of their own interests and hand even more power to a governmental authority that’s all too happy to accept it.
+If people believe their economy will ‘collapse’ unless government agency X enacts drastic policy Y, they may willingly absolve themselves of the capacity to intervene in defense of their own interests and hand even more power to a governmental authority that is all too happy to accept it.
 This disempowerment feeds an even deeper sense of fear, leading to isolationist and ‘survivalist’ tendencies such as the abandoning of communities in favor of isolated homes and the stockpiling of guns, ammo, precious metals, food, etc.

 I’m not naive.
 I know perfectly well that Business as Usual as I’ve experienced it over the course of my life is changing, that the next quarter century will look very different from the previous.
-This diatribe against collapse isn’t an attempt to deny or hide this reality.
-Rather, I’m convinced that promoting a need for radical, pervasive change isn’t best achieved by appealing to people’s fear.
+This diatribe against collapse is not an attempt to deny or hide this reality.
+Rather, I am convinced that promoting a need for radical, pervasive change is not best achieved by appealing to people’s fear.
 If this short essay achieves one thing, I hope it inspires people, particularly educators and commentators, to reconsider how they use language in their messages, particularly their decision to promote their ideas and ideals through the collapse meme.

 I suspect the people alive 1,000 years from now will count among their ancestors those of us who transcended today’s collapse mythology and got to the real work of self and community development, inner work and adaptation.
 The future belongs to those who choose their words wisely so as not to undermine the outcome they most desire.